Richardaeld/MonaMemorabilia/README.md

 1. Website has been deployed

 #### Testing Steps:
-1. Open website in browser, copy its index link, and leave open
+1. Open the website being tested in browser, copy its index link, and leave open
 1. Open another tab in browser and go to [Pingdom](https://tools.pingdom.com/)
-1. Paste the link of the page into Pingdom's "URL" bar
+1. Paste the link of the page being tested into Pingdom's "URL" bar
 1. Select the location, North America-USA-San Francisco from the "Test from" drop down menu
 1. Click "Start Test" and wait for the results
 1. Record Results